 Dick Elsy CBE, Chief Executive of the High Value Manufacturing Catapult, said:

-“I am greatly looking forward to working with Sarah and Clive as part our Supervisory Board.
+“I am greatly looking forward to working with Sarah and Clive as part of our Supervisory Board.
 The skills and experience they bring add to the dynamic of the Catapult at a time of extraordinary technology developments and major change in our economic landscape.
-Their challenge and input will help the High Value Manufacturing Catapult deliver its mission to grow the contribution of the manufacturing sector to the UK economy
+Their challenge and input will help the High Value Manufacturing Catapult deliver its mission to grow the contribution of the manufacturing sector to the UK economy.”